terroo/cpp-lua-parsing/README.md

 ```cpp
 #include <cpp-lua-parsing/cpplua.hpp>
 ```
-> If you haven't installed it and want to use it separately, just: `#include cpplua.hpp`.
+> If you haven't installed it and want to use it separately, just: `#include "cpplua.hpp"`.

 - Instantiate the `luaparsing` *class* inside the `cpp` *namespace*
 ```cpp